 How’s It Work?

 After you install and activate the plugin, the first thing to do is actually create your first content block.
 To do so, go to the newly created section in the WordPress admin, and click on Content Blocks -> Add New Content Block.
 You will be directed to a fairly basic WordPress editor for you to add content.

-Add a title to your content block, then add in any content in the main post editor box.
-Any content you can add to a WordPress post or page can also be added to a content block, including links, images, videos, audio and formatting.
+Add a title to your content block, then add any content in the main post editor box.
+Any content you can add to a WordPress post or page can also be added to a content block, including links, images, videos, audio, and formatting.
 You can also add a featured image here.
-Add any chunk of content that you think may need to be repeated multiple times across your site.
-On the right sidebar, you will see a metabox for “Content Block Information.”
+Add any chunk of content that you think may need to be repeated multiple times on your site.
+On the right sidebar, you will see a meta box for “Content Block Information.”
 You can add a short description of your content block.
-This won’t actually be output anywhere on your site, but is useful when navigating your blocks.
+This won’t actually be output anywhere on your site but is useful when navigating your blocks.

 Once you’ve created a content block, the next step is to actually distribute it across your site.
 There are two ways you can add a content block to your WordPress site, through a widget, or with a shortcode.

 To add a content block to a widget, go to Appearance -> Widgets.
 Drag the “Content Block” widget into the sidebar you want to output too.
 From the “Content Block to Display:” drop-down menu select the title of the content block you created.
 There is also a checkbox to “Show Post Title” or “Show Featured Image.”
 If you want to output the title as a header, check the former, if you want to show your featured image just below the title, check the latter.
 There is also a checkbox for “Do not apply content filters.”
 Chances are, you won’t have to use this.
 But if your content is not being added properly, then you may want to try checking this box.
 After you have set up the widget, save the sidebar, and you will see the content block appear.

 You can also content blocks to your site using a shortcode: